ndean06/soc-automation2-project/README.md

 → OpenAI triage and threat-intelligence enrichment
 → DFIR-IRIS alert and Slack notification → Analyst validation
 ```

+This phase simulated password-guessing behavior associated with MITRE ATT&CK `T1110.001 — Password Guessing`.
+Because the failed logons were manually generated from a familiar internal source and no successful unauthorized login was observed, the activity was not treated as a confirmed hostile attack.

 ### Phase 2 — PowerShell and Atomic Red Team Activity

 Additional activity was then generated using the Invoke-AtomicRedTeam framework to simulate PowerShell-based execution associated with MITRE ATT&CK `T1059.001 — PowerShell`.